Award-Winning Boulder Restaurants

 For a town with a population of just 108,000, Boulder has more than its fair share of critically acclaimed chefs and restaurants.
-In fact, three of the 38 Standout Restaurants in Denver (according to Eater Denver) are actually in Boulder.
-You’ll stumble upon plenty of lauded eateries in town, but the following five are among Boulder’s most decorated.
+The town's eateries have been recognized by the MICHELIN Guide, the James Beard Foundation, Wine Spectator, Bon Appetit, Food & Wine and the Food Network, to name a few.
+You’ll stumble upon plenty of lauded eateries in town, but the following are among Boulder’s most decorated.

 Frasca Food and Wine

-Called “The French Laundry of Colorado” (a reference to the famous Napa Valley Michelin three-star restaurant), Frasca Food and Wine is where you go when only the very best will do.
-Featuring the food of northern Italy and an impressive wine program — and with three James Beard awards (including the coveted Outstanding Service Award) under its belt — even the finest palates will be pleased here.
+Called “The French Laundry of Colorado” (a reference to the famous Napa Valley restaurant), Frasca Food and Wine is where you go when only the very best will do.
+Featuring the food of northern Italy and an impressive wine program — and with a MICHELIN star, a MICHELIN Outstanding Service recognition and three James Beard awards (including the coveted Outstanding Service Award) under its belt — even the finest palates will be pleased here.
 Frasca also holds an AAA four-diamond rating.

-Blackbelly is “Top Chef Season 5” champion Hosea Rosenberg’s first restaurant, with a focus on sustainable, locally sourced foods and a whole-animal artisan butcher shop attached.
+Blackbelly Market is “Top Chef Season 5” champion Hosea Rosenberg’s first restaurant, with a focus on sustainable, locally sourced foods and a whole-animal artisan butcher shop attached.
+The MICHELIN Guide honored the restaurant with a green star (for sustainability efforts) and recognized butcher Kelly Kawachi as Colorado's Best Young Chef in 2023.
 The interior is simple and approachable, and a refreshing patio is the spot to be in the warmer months.
-Blackbelly was named one of 5280 Magazine’s Best New Restaurants, and every year since, it has been recognized as one of their top 25 restaurants.
+Blackbelly was also named one of 5280 Magazine’s Best New Restaurants, and every year since, it has been recognized as one of their top 25 restaurants.

 Oak at Fourteenth

 A small interior feels exclusive but warm and welcoming, with glimpses into the open kitchen where Oak’s culinary artists work their magic, and a happening bar that turns outs perfectly balanced craft cocktails nonstop.
-Chef Steven Redzikowski is a James Beard nominee.
+Chef Steven Redzikowski is a James Beard nominee and the restaurant was recently added to the MICHELIN Guide.

 A reprieve from the numerous burrito and pizza joints on the Hill (a neighborhood that borders the University of Colorado campus), Cafe Aion is worth seeking out.
 Chef Dakota Soifer earned the title of champion on Food Network’s “Cutthroat Kitchen” and commands an excellent menu in Boulder that features fresh, local ingredients and Spanish-inspired cuisine.